 Ubuntu Studio also provides an application suite for 3D modeling, animation, and compositing.

 Post production effects, like lens flares, color grading, and chroma key/alpha over, are available to support your creative vision.

 Import pictures from your camera or other devices.

 Edit, process and organize your photos with such applications as Openshot and Darktable, and publish them to social web sites.

 Want to publish a book, or a e-book?

 Whether you’re heading for the printing press, or need to have a particular format for a phone reader, it is possible to achieve professional results on Ubuntu Studio.

-We are happy to announce the release of our latest version, Ubuntu Studio 16.10 Yakkety Yak!
-As a regular version, it will be supported for 9 months.
+The Ubuntu Studio team is pleased to announce the release of Ubuntu Studio 18.10 “Cosmic Cuttlefish”.
+As a regular release, this version of Ubuntu Studio will be supported for 9 months.
 Since it’s just out, you may experience some issues, so you might want to wait a bit before upgrading.
-Please see the release notes for a complete list […]
+Please see the release notes […]